pau-lin/Polymacs/README.md

 Polymacs aims to be fast, scalable, future-proof, and modular, providing a robust open-source and adaptable solution for self-taught learners.

 ## Installation
-### Required
-- Python3 and Pandoc must be installed on your system.
+- Python3 and Pandoc must be installed on your system. (and at the moment it also requires org-roam package, only using his slugify fonction)
-- Add to your init file (default location: ~/emacs.d/init.el or ~/.config/emacs) :
+- Add to your init file (default location: ~/emacs.d/init.el or ~/.config/emacs/init.el) :
 ```
 (use-package polymacs
   :vc (:url "https://github.com/paul-in/polymacs.git" :rev "HEAD")
   :ensure t
   :defer t)

+(require 'polymacs)
 ```
 - Refresh your config (M-x "load-file" init.el) and run M-x "polymacs-install" (you can then leave the install output buffer with q or C-x k RET)